Skip to main content

 In our side and back sleeper tests, our tester selected the firm and plush Brooklinen pillows as her absolute favorites.
 The firm pillow cradled and supported her head and neck with its dense loft, which has far less squish (in a good way) than you might expect.

-Other considerations before selecting down: On top of generally being pricier, down is often dry clean only, and Brooklinen’s pillows are no exception.
+Other considerations before selecting down: On top of being generally pricier, down is often dry-clean-only, and Brooklinen’s pillows are no exception.
 The surface can be spot-cleaned.
-For what it's worth, Brooklinen says its pillows are treated with “antimicrobials” to help inhibit the growth of bacteria.
+Brooklinen says its pillows are treated with “antimicrobials” to help inhibit bacterial growth.

-Down and down alternative face one mutual challenge: They usually lose the ability to spring back over time.
+Down and down-alternative face one mutual challenge: They usually lose their ability to spring back over time.
 The Brooklinen pillows didn’t show any immediate signs of that, though, as they readily sprung back in our weighted-pressure lab test.

 Pros